 ForumCiv was founded in 1995 and is the largest civil society platform in Sweden.
-We have offices in Stockholm, Sweden and in five other countries through which we provide direct support to local organisations on the ground.
-We mediate grants from Sida (the Swedish International Development Cooperation Agency) to Swedish organisations cooperating with local partners in 70 countries.
+We have offices in Stockholm, Sweden and in five other countries through which we provide direct support to local organizations on the ground.
+We mediate grants from Sida (the Swedish International Development Cooperation Agency) to Swedish organizations cooperating with local partners in 70 countries.
 ForumCiv also advocates for just and sustainable development.

 - A just and sustainable world where all people have the power to effect change.

-- Strengthen marginalised people around the world who organise to claim their rights
+- Strengthen marginalised people around the world who organize to claim their rights

 - Advocate for changes that contributes to a just and sustainable world.